Suffering from insomnia is one of the most frustrating and debilitating symptoms experienced by many people with chronic diseases.

 - Insomnia can be caused by mold exposure.
+Yes, you can’t sleep due to mold.
 There are a few concepts to understanding the relationship between mold illness and insomnia.

 - Mold is most often inhaled.
 This provides direct access to the brain as the sphenoid sinuses are adjacent to the blood barrier and toxins can pass directly to the brain without having to be systemically distributed through the body’s metabolism and blood stream.

 - The autoimmune response to mold can wreak havoc across numerous body systems and synergize to exacerbate numerous chronic illnesses.

 - Insomnia can linger in the body after a person begins to get well and long after due to the release of toxins that are stored in fat, and potential mold colonization in the sinuses and the gut.

 - The use of medications is the physician’s primary means to treat insomnia symptoms.
 Unfortunately, efficacy is short term and does not address the root cause of insomnia.